PlanetX-Labs/planetx-labs.github.io/docs/user-guide/pc-mac/dasset-samba.md

 ## DLNA

-The DASSET device supports the DLNA protocol.
+ DASSET device supports the DLNA protocol.
 Once enabled, your computer, mobile phone, smart TV, and other devices can discover this device and access its media files directly.
 When using DLNA for the first time, you must add a DLNA scan path.
 Only media files stored in the added paths will be accessible to other devices on the LAN.

+### Configuring DLNA

-1. Click Add.
+1. Click **Add**.

 ![](../pc-images/image200.png)